arunpa0206/gotraining/22.newrelic/README.md

-In out to use New Relic, use the following steps
+In order to use New Relic, use the following steps

 1. Get Newrelic for go